-Here’s a crazy edible craft inspired by something I saw at Big Top Candy a few weeks ago — oatmeal cream pies dipped in white chocolate and decorated with melted colored candies.
+Here’s a crazy edible craft inspired by something I saw at Big Top Candy a few weeks ago — Little Debbie Oatmeal Creme Pies dipped in white chocolate and decorated with melted colored candies.

 The idea is a little weird, but since Halloween is coming, I thought what the heck.